 Another source of support for families where children aged 16 or under are struggling with sleep is the Cerebra Sleep Service – click here

-The PDA Society has complied a list of links and tips for families of children with the PDA profile of autism but others may also find them useful – click here
+The PDA Society has complied a list of resources and links and tips for families of children with the PDA profile of autism but others may also find them useful – click here

-Ambitious about Autism has a range of daily and weekly planners available to help you organise your time – click here to download them and for other advice
+Ambitious about Autism has a range of advice and coronavirus resources available – click here

 Ambitious about Autism has also published an e-book – called The World Has Turned Upside Down to explain the lockdown to children.
 To download the book – click here